 To conclude (for the time being) I would like to support "Fingtam Languages" (YouTube)'s view that it pays to learn Toki Pona, this constructed language that does not claim to serve as a world language like Esperanto.
 To wrap it up: Toki Pona is extremely simple to learn, it shows you how language works, it is fun, it brings you to essential talk and thought, and it is quite a phenomenon if ever I saw one.

 In 2018 I started thinking about a general vocabulary inventory that can be used for learning all kinds of languages.
 I developed "Die Wörterkiste" (word box), a book with now around 7000 German words, ordered according to context (e.g. animals, colors, science words).
 I also created association chains like "In the House", there you walk through the individual rooms and look at the inventory and some verbs.
-Or "Travel".
+Or "Travel" with travel words ordered partly like a story.
 For months I had been shifting words and clusters from here to there, reconsidering, enlarging things, melting things together etc. In April I started translating parts of the Word Box into nine languages to check its validity and usefulness.
 I had time because in my bread job that year there was nothing much to do.

 Thus from May until the end of the year I had an intense French course with at least five daily hours on average.
 I translated all 172 Brel songs into German and listened to them often.
 I collected texts with audios, inserted vocabulary where needed and read while listening.
 Le Petit Prince (5x), Monsieur Ibrahim (4x), Boule de Suif (5x) and many others.
 Cyprien, L'Histoire racontée par des chaussettes, TED en Français ...
 I listened to Stendhal, Le Rouge et le Noir, and to Jule Verne's long novel "Les enfants de Capitaine Grant".
 I watched documentaries, with and without subtitles, arte, c'est pas sorcier, RT France, comedy, grammar videos and what not.
 I did not talk, though, and hardly wrote anything.
 But that's OK, as long as I feel I am learning a lot.
 I don't need French in my daily life.
 I just want to understand EVERYTHING about it, that's all.